mr-ws22/website/weeks/weeks-overview.md

 # Overview

-This section contains the weekly course resources and is structured as follows:
+This section contains the weekly course materials and is structured as follows:

 ---

+## Prepare

-**Prepare**: Content you should prepare before attending the lecture.
+Content you should prepare before attending the lecture.

 📚 Readings